MaazMS/python/python/Command_line_arguments/DOC/Command_line_arguments.md

 * python run time to our program through a list called `argv`.
 * access the elements we can use `sys.argv` **eg. sys.argv[0]**
+* by default  args take as string. need integer then use type cast.

  ### pycharm setting for command line